TUM-Dev/NavigaTUM/deployment/README.md

 Namely:

 - we don't publish our `GITHUB_TOKEN` to git. (used to pass feedback from the webclient to github)
+- we don't publish the `JWT_KEY` to git. (used to generate tokens to ratelimt feedback creation)
 - we don't publish the `MEILI_MASTER_KEY` to git. (used as aditional layer of network hardening between the webclient and the server)

 Deployment happens on push to main, or on push to a PR.